 The company behind this VPN service is located in Romania, which is a pretty good location.
 Romania has been a staunch critic of data retention laws and is not part of the 5/14 eyes country groups.
 We are inclined to trust in CyberGhost’s zero logs policy – this is a company whose head is in the right place!

 - CyberGhost has 1,800+ servers in 60+ countries around the world.
 The connection speeds are very good, but probably not in the top 5.

 - OpenVPN is available, as are a few other security protocols.

 - Not the best for users in China and other restricted countries.
 Users might have to resort to security protocols that offer less protection.

 - Bypasses most geo-blocking measures, including those of Netflix.
 This makes it a particularly powerful VPN for PC users.

 - Support is available 24/7 via live chat, but the other resources are not as good

 - Usage profiles simplify the process for newbies

-CyberGhost offers a lot and doesn’t ask for that much in return: get it for $11.99 a month, $4.99 a month billed annually, $3.79 a month billed every two years, or $2.75 a month billed every three years.
+CyberGhost offers a lot and doesn’t ask for that much in return: get a contender for “Best VPN for Windows” for $11.99 a month, $4.99 a month billed annually, $3.79 a month billed every two years, or $2.75 a month billed every three years.
 One subscription gets you 7 simultaneous connections.

 Cons: not the most reliable VPN to deal with serious blocking efforts, doesn’t have custom apps for any devices not in the main 4, some leaking concerns, kill switch can’t be turned off.